0xAX/asm/content/asm_3.md

 		ret
 ```

-In the small example above, we can see that after the program start, the value `1` is stored in the of the rax registerer.
+In the small example above, we can see that after the program start, the value `1` is stored in the of the rax register.
 Then we call the subroutine `incRax`, which increases values of the rax register by 1.
-As soon as the value of the rax register is increased, the sobrutine is ended with the `ret` instruction and execution continues from the instructions that are located right behind the call of the `incRax` subroutine.
+As soon as the value of the rax register is increased, the subroutine is ended with the `ret` instruction and execution continues from the instructions that are located right behind the call of the `incRax` subroutine.

 Besides the preserving of the return address, stack is used to access parameters of the function and local variables.
 From the previous chapter, you can remember that according to the [System V AMD64 ABI](https://refspecs.linuxbase.org/elf/x86_64-abi-0.99.pdf) document, the first six parameters of a function passed in registers.